Julie Peters, LCSW | MBA

 Three ventures.
 One mission.

-Everything here started with a gap I noticed — a specific, recurring stress that real people carried and that existing tools weren't addressing.
+Every venture here began with an unmet need I identified — a specific, recurring stress that real people carried and that existing tools weren't addressing.
 Each venture is a different problem, a different audience, and the same intention: give people their bandwidth back.

 Virtual Therapy · The Origin